As a Calibration Technician, an Equipment Engineer, a QA, or just a user of a calibration certificate, let me ask you below questions:

 It has no correction but as long as the measurement value lies within the limit, your measurement is acceptable.
 The ”As Left” column will be different just in case an adjustment was done if ever the “As Found” value is outside the limit.

-By being aware of this information, you can make a proper adjustment and perform corrective action and assessment to scope up regarding the affected units or parts where these instruments are used.
+By being aware of this information, you can make a proper adjustment and perform corrective action and assessment to scope up the affected units or parts where these instruments are used.

-Uncertainty results and traceability
+Uncertainty Results and Traceability

 One of the ways to determine that we have a traceable calibration is to check that the calibration results have a computed or estimated measurement uncertainty result.